Thurluth/Popups-Android/README.md

 <br/>
 _Minimum API : 23_

-You can dowload the APK in order to test the popus
+You can dowload the APK in order to test the popups

 <br/>